matheusicaro/matheusicaro-node-framework/README.md

 An entry is absent from the returned object if it was turned off via `DisableDefaultInstances` at construction time (e.g. `{ loggerDisabled: true }` means `logger` is `undefined`).

 </details>

+`DependencyRegistry` also exposes `getContainer()`, which returns the underlying tsyringe container directly — useful for tsyringe APIs this wrapper doesn't cover.
+The `container` public field does the same thing but is deprecated; prefer `getContainer()`.

+---

 ## Logger